Tuesday, May 31, 2011

 We determine the linear-response U as follows:

-2. Starting from 1obtain new single point energy at several values ofnon-zero alpha (e.g. -0.08 to 0.08) with tight convergence criteria.
+Starting from 1, obtain new single point energy at several values ofnon-zero alpha (e.g. -0.08 to 0.08) with tight convergence criteria.

 The additional single points in step 2 should each take less than half of the time of the original single point in step 1 because the addition of alpha is only a small perturbation.
 (Note: The key here is to ensure that you can copy over the starting zero-alpha density each time for each non-zero alpha calculation).
 One approach for the file copying step is implemented in the main script, jobrun.py, and clarified in the variables file, variables.py.
 The linear regression is carried out after completion of the SCF runs inlinregress.py and the results are written to the file ucalc.dat.